gamblevore/crush/README.md

 # blush

 Fast and tight LZ Compression from small code.
+Public Domain software.

 Original is named "crush", http://compressme.net .
 This is a beta.
 It is also not compatible with crush, but it shares the same compression ratio.